ssmythe/learn_mandarin_chinese/README.md

 Exercises can be tough sometimes, especially since there are no answers in the textbook.

-This is where the website comes in.
+This is where the website comes in (when it comes out, very soon, I hope).
 It's a subscription, but the interactive exercises give you immediate feedback, so you know you've got it write.

 Even if you don't have the website subscription, do the best you can.
 You can come back later after you've studied more and correct yourself!